 La Boca, an illustration-focused studio based in Amsterdam and London, has designed a new four-volume book collection that celebrates the short stories of Philip K. Dick.

 The collection is the result of a partnership between the late author’s estate and illustrated book publisher The Folio Society and features all 118 of his short stories.
+The project has been art directed by Raquel Leis Allion and Sheri Gee.

 La Boca has previously worked with the publisher.
 Publishing director Tom Walker says the studio has a “leftfield approach” which is “conceptual, experimental and graphic”.
 La Boca says its team is “not averse to a little strangeness and abstraction”, making it a good fit for designing the collection for the famed science-fiction writer.